Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Any legal person participating in petroleum activities shall take immediate administrative disciplinary actions and rapid legal measures to prevent, investigate and prosecute any person suspected of corruption or other deliberate or grossly negligent misuse of resources in accordance with applicable Lebanese laws and, if required, other applicable laws.

 No offer, payment or benefit of any kind which would or could be construed as an illegal or corrupt practice, shall be made or accepted, either directly or indirectly, as an inducement or reward for any rights granted by the government under the Offshore Petroleum Resources Law.

-The Lebanese government is considering joining the Extractive Industries Transparency Initiative.
-This would make it the first East Mediterranean country to officially comply with the initiative’s standards of transparency and accountability.
+In late January 2017 the Lebanese government announced its intention to join the Extractive Industries Transparency Initiative.
+This will make it the first East Mediterranean country to officially comply with the initiative’s standards of transparency and accountability.